 Often I use textile as base material; the material I grew up with.
 With what I saw my mother working.
 With what my grandmother already used to work.
 And which for so many people carries so many associations within.

 I show images that carry a story within.
 That give a suggestion of the image behind that image, and the story that lies behind.
 For every image I try to find the best fitting form of manifestation.
 Sometimes this results in (photo)collages and assemblages, often textile appears to be the most suitable.

 I work associatively: I focus on a certain detail that pushes on me.
 That may be a colour, a form, a piece of material.
 Or an atmosphere, a memory.
 From that point images arise that, all of them, carry a story within.

-I was born in 1964 in Nieuwkuijk and was educated to be a teacher (textile and plastic arts).
-Since 1999 I work as a visual artist.
+I was born in 1964 in Nieuwkuijk (Netherlands) and was educated to be a teacher (textile and plastic arts).
+Since 1999 I work full time as a visual artist.